 Bring your dive card for a two-tank, certified dive on Curaçao, one of the best Caribbean islands for diving, or snorkel with stingrays and feed nurse sharks at Sea Aquarium Park.

-In colorful Willemstad, browse the outdoor market or sit at a terrace cafe and look out over stunning Mambo Beach while sipping a cocktail made with the island’s famous blue Curaçao liqueur.
+In colorful Willemstad, one of the most stunning places to visit in the Southern Caribbean islands, browse the outdoor market or sit at a terrace cafe and look out over stunning Mambo Beach while sipping a cocktail made with the island’s famous blue Curaçao liqueur.

 Island Hopping in the Eastern Caribbean